Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to recommend a configuration management solution that meets the following requirements

-Supports teature flags, Tracks contiguration changes from the past 30 days, Stores hierarchically structured contiguratio values, Controls access to the configurations by using role-based access control (RBAC) permissions, Stores shared valur as keyivalue pairs that can be used by all the apps
+**Supports teature flags, Tracks configuration changes from the past 30 days, Stores hierarchically structured contiguration values, Controls access to the configurations by using role-based access control (RBAC) permissions, Stores shared valur as key-value pairs that can be used by all the apps**

 Which Azure service should you recommend as the configuration management solution?